cagov/covid19.ca.gov-site-eng-playbook/content/pages/components/style-guide.md

 * Link to webpages instead of PDFs as much as possible.
 Webpages are more accessible across devices, more easily searched, and less likely to break.
   * If you must link to a document, make it a PDF if possible.
 Word documents, Excel sheets, and PowerPoint presentations require software to view them that people may not have.
+  * Links to PDFs automatically get an icon
   * Indicate if the link is going to a file by providing its extension (like DOC or PPT) so people can choose if they want to download it.
-  * Use the PDF link class to format links to PDFs.
 * Make the link title match the title of the destination page as much as possible.
 This helps people know they arrived in the right place.
 * When creating a button, be short, descriptive, and distinctive.
 * Limit number of links so as to make the text more readable.
 If you have several relevant links, put them in a bulleted list after your main text.